dufourc1/Bayesian_computation/README.md

     autograd (1.2)
     pandas   (0.24.2)

-Beware: at the time of writing this, there is a compatibility issue between autograd and scipy that can be easily fixed following [this issue](https://github.com/HIPS/autograd/issues/501) from the github page of autograd.
+Beware: at the time of writing, there is a compatibility issue between autograd and scipy that can be easily fixed following [this issue](https://github.com/HIPS/autograd/issues/501) from the github page of autograd.

 Graphical: